davidthewatson/pandoc_resume/markdown/general-one-liner-short.md

 **Objective**

-I seek a career requiring a return-to-office (RTO) as well as  creativity, curiosity, and continuous learning.
+I seek a career requiring creativity, curiosity, continuous learning, and a return-to-office.

 **Awards**